microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

  ### Pattern 4: (Role Based Prompt Variations)
 #### Approach

-Encourage Generative AI models to assign a role while answering the prompts, this approach leads to personalzied output to set of users asking the questions
+Encourage Generative AI models to assign a role while answering the prompts, this approach leads to personalzied output

 #### Implementation